veit/jupyter-tutorial/docs/productive/dvc/index.rst

     $ brew install iterative/homebrew-dvc/dvc

 .. note::
-    Please note that the following example was created with a current DVC version (1.0.0a9), which partly uses a different syntax than earlier versions.
+    The following example was created with a current DVC version (1.0.0a9), which partly uses a different syntax than earlier versions.
 You can currently (8th June 2020) only install this with pip:

      .. code-block:: console